Entering the US

 - Your I-20 document, which was mailed to you by the College.

 - Evidence of financial support, such as an original Certificate of Finances from your bank, personal bank statements, or a letter of financial award from Occidental College, proving that you have sufficient funds to support your studies at Occidental.
 You mailed this documentation to the College with your application and it was signed and returned to you by a College official.
-The amount that you are required to demonstrate is listed on your I-20 form on line 8a.
+The amount that you are required to demonstrate is listed on your I-20 form under the Financials section.

 - The acceptance letter from Oxy.

 - Proof that you have a permanent residence outside the United States.